Rev. Ginger E. Gaines-Cirelli is a lifelong United Methodist who is passionate about sharing the

 good news of God’s liberating love in Jesus Christ.

-In 2014, she became the first woman to serve as Senior Pastor of historic Foundry UMC in Washington, DC.
-Since Ginger’s appointment, Foundry has re-energized its work for racial justice, become a founding member of the Sanctuary DMV movement, and created a Sacred Resistance Ministry Team to mobilize consistent action in response to troubling current events.
+In 2014, she became the first woman to serve as Senior Pastor of the historic Foundry United Methodist Church in Washington, D.C.
+Since Ginger’s appointment, Foundry has reenergized its work for racial justice, become a founding member of the Sanctuary DMV movement, and created a Sacred Resistance Ministry Team to mobilize consistent action in response to troubling current events.

 A graduate of Yale Divinity School, Ginger has served a variety of congregations: small and large, urban and suburban in the Baltimore Washington Conference of the United Methodist Church, in addition to an uptown Manhattan and two-point charge in the New York Annual Conference.
 Ginger has served the Baltimore Washington Conference as Chair of the Board of Discipleship and currently serves on the Board of Ordained Ministry.
 In addition, she has served as an elected delegate to the 2016 General Conference and the 2019 Special General Conference of the United Methodist Church.

 For over 20 years as a pastor-theologian, her ministry has encouraged spiritual growth and

 engaged discipleship—emphasizing radical hospitality, shared ministry, spiritual practices, and

 solidarity with the poor and oppressed.
 With this focus, she has brought depth, health, and

 growth to every community she has served.
 Ginger contributed to and served as a general editor

 for The CEB Women’s Bible (Abingdon, October 2016).
 Her book, "Sacred Resistance: A Practical Guide to Christian Witness and Dissent," was released in May 2018.
 Ginger is a sought-after